nickpeterson92/redshift-playground/redshift-migration/data-sharing/README.md

 cp terraform.tfvars.example terraform.tfvars
 # Edit terraform.tfvars with your settings:
 # - Set your IP address (get from: curl ifconfig.me)
-# - Set a secure password
+# - Set a secure password (no default - must be provided)
 # - Keep create_vpc = true (default)
 ```